malhiya/DIY_delight/README.md

 Describe any challenges encountered while building the app or any additional context you'd like to add.

-I had trouble creating the image divs.
+I had trouble creating the image divs in BagDetails and in CreateBag.
 I wanted to make the options show as images and then when a user hovers over the image it displays the option in text.
 I asked Claude for help on this and it helped me create the div and functions to make that happen.
-I also needed help with the CSS for CreateBag and ViewBags and Claude helped with that as well.
+I also needed help with the CSS and Claude helped with that as well.

 ## License